Once a long, long time ago lived a very nice brown cat named Gilda. She was very, very nice.

 All the animal friends came by to visit.

 Finally, Gilda started to get well again.
 She ate a little.
 She drank a little water.
 She was very weak.
 But she had lost all her fur.
 Poor Gilda was a very naked cold little cat.

 That's when he friends came to the rescue.
 Each brought Gilda fur and feathers, in all the colors they had.
 The dog gave Gilda some white fur from the fluff beneath her tail.
 The horse gave her dark fur, as dark as night.
 The birds gave her feathers of deep orange.
 They wove it all into a coat for Gilda, that covered her from head to tail.

 "She is not big like her brother George," they agreed.

 "She is not a jumper like her sister Gracie."

-"She cannot catch anything in water, like her brother Eugene," they said.
+"She cannot catch anything in water, like her sister Rhino," they said.

 "But she is a nice cat, a sweet cat, and a cat with many colors."